February 7, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Outlets, Switched Outlet

 Dave’s Reply:

-- The brass tab is a link between the top and bottom receptacles that allow them to be isolated from one another for applications such as a wall outlet that has one receptacle controlled by the wall switch while the other receptacle is hot all the time. this is also known as a half-hot or switched outlet
+- The brass tab is a link between the top and bottom receptacles that allow them to be isolated from one another for applications such as a wall outlet that has one receptacle controlled by the wall switch while the other receptacle is hot all the time.
+This method is also known as a half-hot or switched outlet.

-The Following links will assist you with Switched Outlets
+The Following will assist you with Switched Outlets

 - Wiring Electrical Outlet for the Home